neo-one-suite/neo-one/packages/neo-one-website/courses/0-tokenomics/0-token/2-storage/chapter.md

 ## Wrap Up

 In this chapter we learned about the `Fixed` type, how to declare storage properties, and constant methods.
 Quite a lot, if you've made it this far you should be proud.
-Click `Next Chapter` and we'll see you on the other side!
+Click `Next` and we'll see you on the other side!